realpython/materials/numpy-tutorial/README.md

 ## Usage

 These examples all make use of the [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/).
-To the examples, make sure the correct virtual environment is active (you may have to deactivate and reactivate after installing requirements), and run:
+To run the examples, make sure the correct virtual environment is active (you may have to deactivate and reactivate after installing requirements), and run:

 ```shell
 $ jupyter notebook